-Aug 11: We rested and prepared for our vehicle rental at the airport the next morning.
+Aug 11: This day we rested and prepared and organized our luggage for our vehicle rental at the airport the next morning.

 Aug 14: Based upon comments we heard and internet readings we decided to drive to the Milpe Bird Sanctuary.
 This is only about 20 minutes west of Septimo Paraiso and is at 3800 ft elevation.
 Only about 1 km off the main road to the lowlands, the information center was nice and had a variety of books and touristic nature materials.
-The person in attendance was very knowledgeable and afterwards we walked only a few feet farther to an outdoor small restaurant with hummingbird and fruit feeders very close by.
+The person in attendance was very knowledgeable and she could identify the birds and or help with id using some of the books they have in the office.
+Afterwards we walked only a few feet farther to an outdoor small restaurant with hummingbird and fruit feeders very close by.
 The hummingbirds were mostly those we had seen at Septimo Paraiso but were very numerous.
-More dramatic were the birds we saw at the fruit feeder.
+More dramatic were the birds we saw at the fruit feeder in front of the restaurant.
 In the course of about an hour watching, we saw three different Toucans, a handful of Tanagers we hadn’t seen elsewhere, and some other new birds.

 We took a short trail at Milpe and the forest was different from that at Septimo Paraiso.
 Parts of the trail were obviously in a state of regeneration, but other parts were steep and more closely represented a probable climax forest for this location.
-We came across a species of Glass Frog, that we later identified with help from the Milpe Center personnel as ZZZZ.
+We came across a species of frog, that we later identified with help from the Milpe Center personnel.

 Aug 15: Our plan was to leave the western slope forests and travel towards the paramo near the Colombian border to see the Espeletia “forests” found there.
-We had seen Espeletia in Venezuela and wanted to see the on reserve in Ecuador containing forests of this species.
-First, we planned to visit a restaurant and bird feeder local just off the highway known as the Alambi Reserve; they have some rooms for rent and a small restaurant.
-But it appeared that they survived on day visits from birding tours.
+We had seen Espeletia in Venezuela and wanted to see them on the reserve in Ecuador containing forests of this species.
+First, we planned to visit a local restaurant and bird feeder just off the highway known as the Alambi Reserve; they have some rooms for rent and a small restaurant.
+This facility is owned by someone who started out as a birding guide.
+He still guides on request but now he and his family have also opened this facility.
+I appears that the day visitors are fairly numerous at this site.
+Some visitors were part of birding tours, some were there on their own and others were local tourists.
+There were bird guide books and posters displaying some of the more common birds.
+The owner was attentive and tried to point out birds as they came to the nectar or fruit feeders.
 There were many feeders, both for hummingbirds and fruit eaters.